Death of Felicia Teo: Report and search efforts

 Teo's mother, who speculated that her daughter may have been abducted and taken to Malaysia, went to Johor Bahru to distribute posters to the local residents, seeking their help to search for her daughter.
 A blog was created by one of Teo's friends dedicated to their search efforts.
 Teo's family went to Singtel to obtain Teo's past text messages and phone records.
 The last communication was a text message sent from Teo's mobile phone at 2:37 AM on 30 June 2007, the day she disappeared.
 It was received by a male friend whose identity is not known.

 While search efforts did not produce any helpful information to trace Teo's whereabouts, Teo's mother, who still hoped for her daughter's survival, told a newspaper in 2011 that she kept telling herself that her daughter was still alive, married and living in another country.
-She also said that there was Teo was not unhappy up to the time she went missing.
+She also said that Teo was not unhappy up to the time she went missing.

 Throughout the following years, the police regularly reviewed Teo's case among all the unsolved missing person cases to check for new leads.
 During regular reviews of this case, the police conducted interviews with Teo's family and other witnesses and also checked on activities involving Teo's possible movements, including her bank accounts, emails, social media accounts and travel records.
 No new leads were revealed.
 This regular review went on for 13 years before the Criminal Investigation Department (CID) took over the case.